 Bones found in New Mexico may be linked to unsolved killings, burials of 11 women

-Albuquerque police said Tuesday that a construction crew had found human bones near the site where the remains of 11 women were unearthed in 2009 -- raising the possibility that there are more victims of an unsolved serial killing that has haunted the city for 15 years.
+Albuquerque police said Tuesday that a construction crew found human bones near the site where the remains of 11 women were unearthed in 2009 -- raising the possibility that there are more victims of an unsolved serial killing that has haunted the city for 15 years.

-The bones were found on the city's West Mesa, less than a mile from the mass grave where the remains were found nine years ago.
+The bones turned up on the city's West Mesa, less than a mile from the mass grave where the remains were found nine years ago.

-Authorities have said that nearly all the West Mesa victims, who were aged between 15 and 32 years, worked as prostitutes before they disappeared between 2003 and 2005.
-According to the Albuquerque Journal, police believe there is a second burial site after more women with similar backgrounds disappeared in 2005 and 2006.
+Investigators have said that nearly all the West Mesa victims, who were between the ages of 15 and 32, worked as prostitutes before they disappeared between 2003 and 2005.
+According to the Albuquerque Journal, police have said there may be a second burial site after more women with similar backgrounds disappeared in 2005 and 2006.

-The West Mesa victims include Jamie Barela, a 15-year-old who was last seen by her family in 2004.
+The West Mesa victims included Jamie Barela, a 15-year-old who was last seen by her family in 2004.
 Buried with her were Syllannia Edwards, 15, a runaway from Lawton, Okla., and Michelle Valdez, 22, who was pregnant.

 FLASHBACK: ALBUQUERQUE KILLINGS REMAIN UNSOLVED FIVE YEARS AFTER MASS GRAVE DISCOVERED

-Albuquerque police Chief Michael Geier told reporters that the bones and other remains would be analyzed and tested, a process that could take months.
+Albuquerque Police Chief Michael Geier told reporters the bones and other remains would be analyzed and tested, a process that could take months.

 "We're not 100 percent sure that this is related but at this point we're treating it as if its similar, to the first round," said Geier, who admitted that the scene felt like "deja vu."